v7rc/.github/README.md

 ## Notice for Commerical use:

 If you are interested in applying the V7RC eco-system to your business, please let us know what area you plan to apply.
 We hope every makers are WIN-WIN in the V7RC eco-system.
 Some Repository is owned by makers.
 We will let him know if youu are interested in his source.

+We also provide the customerization services for your business, includs APP, hardware design, firmware design and coding, etc.